gudzenkov/gke-stackdriver-demo/tf/modules/stackdriver-uptime-check/Readme.md

 ### Description
-This module will create a Google Uptime Check with Alert Policy For more details, please visit:
+This module will create a Google Stackdriver Uptime Check with Alert Policy For more details, please visit:

 - For more details about Google Uptime Checks: